 How to Know Your Third Party/Vendor

-Not only should you understand the meaning of a third party, but you should also “know your vendor”.
+Knowing your vendor isn't just a concept; it’s an important business practice.
+How do you "know your vendor”?
 What exactly does this mean?
-Essentially, it means that your organization should review the vendor's operations and their competence in providing prospective services and meeting their contractual obligations.
-This is especially true if the relationship falls under any regulatory umbrellas.
-It's important to verify that your vendors don't pose unnecessary risk to your organization.
+In essence, it means that your organization should assess the vendor's operations and competence in providing prospective services and meeting their contractual obligations.
+This is especially true if the relationship falls under any regulatory supervision.
+This process is essential and helps you verify that your vendors don't pose any unnecessary risks to the organization or its customers.

-3 Best Practices for Getting to Know Your Third-Party Vendors
+3 Best Practices for Getting to Know Your Third Parties/Vendors

 Signs of new risks may include: